miniBill/witch-awakening/DLCs/Core/Quests.md

 - Conflict: 2
 - Reward: 5

 Deep in the largest forests on your continent, a tribe of wood elves and dryads have thrived for centuries clinging to their heritage and native ways.
 However, something is disturbing the local wildlife and is killing their hunters.
 An ambush by a pack of Dire Wolves went straight for the throat- An intelligent attack that took the lives of their most capable guardians and sages, including their Naturalist Witch matriarch, her soul unable to be reborn, restrained by a foul presence in the Alpha wolf, a soulstealing curse on its fang and claw.
-Their numbers have gone from numbering in the 100's, to just 34 remaining tribesmen and women.
+Their numbers have gone from numbering in the 100s, to just 34 remaining tribesmen and women.
 They desperately need help!

 Notes:
-+ If harmed by the Alpha Dire Wolf, you can't benefit from any means of resurrection or reincarnation, natural or magical.
++ If harmed by the Alpha Dire Wolf, you can’t benefit from any means of resurrection or reincarnation, natural or magical.
 + Killing the Alpha or dispelling its curse can free trapped souls.
-+ Dire Wolves, while aggressive and violent, aren't usually this malicious, and can't weave a curse like this itself.
++ Dire Wolves, while aggressive and violent, aren’t usually this malicious, and can’t weave a curse like this itself.

 ## Quest: Just Desserts